How this website works

 HW2 Nine Eras of biblical history

 I have described all this as happening in nine “eras” of biblical history [see OV6].
 Most of these Eras began when God made “covenants” with various people.
 In each of these God added to what He had already revealed about Himself.
-He also specified what He required of people.
+He also added permanent positive commitments to people and specified what He required of them.

 HW3 The boxes-and-arrows flow charts

 The Charts summarise what God did and how people responded in each Era, as recorded in the sections of the Bible shown at the top of each Chart.

 There have been various sequences involved (historical, logical and theological).
 These sequences are shown in the flow Charts as a network of boxes and arrows, as well as by the box numbers.